-16 years ago a humble and tentative endeavour, Matsalu Nature Film Festival has now become one of the renowned and respected festivals in the film world, winning more and more attention with every subsequent year.
+17 years ago a humble and tentative endeavour, Matsalu Nature Film Festival has now become one of the renowned and respected festivals in the film world, winning more and more attention with every subsequent year.
 Once started under the parallel name „Green Gate“ with this identifiable and obvious flavour of local event, it has now absolutely different dimensionality, covering the whole world.
-While in the very first year only 23 competing films from 7 different countries were shown to the audience during three days, in 2016 filmmakers from 90 countries submitted over 900 wonderful nature films from all over the world.
+While in the very first year only 23 competing films from 7 different countries were shown to the audience during three days, in 2018 filmmakers from over 80 countries submitted over 800 wonderful nature films from all over the world.
 While in 2003 there were participants from only Estonia, Latvia, Finland, Sweden, Russia, Poland and New Zealand the present patternis too complicated to sketch it onto an imaginable map.

 Matsalu Festival’s direct predecessors were Nature Film Days from 1983 till 1989 at the Cinema House of Tallinn where the best filmmakers from all over the Soviet Union had a chance to screen their films.
 The main organizer of these events was our Grand Old Man of nature film Rein Maran.
 His wisdom and silent presence was perceptible in Lihula as well, although the actual lead was taken by a really large group of kindred spirits, all more or less connected with Lihula parish.
 The Rural Municipality Mayor of these years Tiit Madisson was the first one to formulate the idea which soon drew people from Lihula Municipality Office and Cultural Centre, from Matsalu Nature Reserve and Estonian Fund for Nature, not to mention various photographers and filmmakers.
 Ago Ruus, readily available in the region, grabbed the steering wheel, engaging in the process highly qualified film industry administrators Vaike and Tiit Mesila.
 The rest has already become history.